What is UAPA (Unlawful Activities Prevention Act)?

 - Persons on ships and aircraft, registered in India are also under the ambit of this act.

-- UAPA is applicable to any combination or body of individuals.
+- UAPA applies to any combination or body of individuals.

 If an individual, organization, or body intends to bring a cession or secession of a part of the territory of India or executes any step to pose a threat to the sovereignty and integrity of India, then the individual or body will be involved in Unlawful Activity.